Rohhaannn/Rohhaannn/README.md

 - 👀 I’m interested in wed design/development
 - 🌱 I’m currently learning React.js
 - 💞️ I used to work for Infosys BPM as Back-end support
-- 💻 searching for job in web development
+- 💻 Searching for job in web development in Pune.
 - 📫 You can reach me on:
     Email: rohanshingade1095@gmail.com |
     LinkedIn: www.linkedin.com/in/rohan-s-a56210165